 Syphilis is a sexually transmitted disease that can affect a male or a female.
 It might not show various symptoms at the very first stage and because of that, people are inclined to overlook and forget about it within days.
-The victim will only be reminded about the bacteria one more time when the considerably more dangerous signs and symptoms show.
+The victim will only be reminded of the bacteria one more time when the considerably more dangerous signs and symptoms show.

 The first stage of syphilis

 The very first stage of syphilis develops no less than fourteen days after a man or woman contracts the sickness.
 It usually persists approximately ninety days.
 Nowadays, someone will get skin sores known as chancres.
-Chancres could come up on any part of the body, but they are incredibly more common in the nether regions such as the scrotum, anus, penis, vagina, perhaps even the mouth.
+Chancres could come upon any part of the body, but they are incredibly more common in the nether regions such as the scrotum, anus, penis, vagina, perhaps even the mouth.
 They are not distressful and will disappear in around two to three weeks.
-This obviously does not imply that you are cured from syphilis.
+This obviously does not imply that you are cured of syphilis.
 The bacteria continue to be there and you need to do something about them swiftly.
 If not looked after, the sickness will move onto the second stage.

 The second stage of syphilis

 The second stage is identified to be the occasion when syphilis is very contagious.
 It is when the illness starts to distribute around the body.
 The signs and symptoms consist of inflammation of the lymph nodes, fever, hair loss, losing weight, skin rash episodes, painful headaches, appetite loss, and muscle/joint pains.
 If not dealt with, the illness commences the latent stage.